digh5000/colour-and-layout/readme.md

 [Manylines](http://tools.medialab.sciences-po.fr/manylines) is an application that allows you to create narratives from network graphs.
 In essence, you upload a network file in .gexf format (which you can export from Gephi) and it renders it on the screen.
 There are some layout options to make the graph more intelligible.
 Then, you take a series of snapshots zoomed in on the graph in different places, and add text to describe what it is that's important about these networks.
 The app puts a Prezi-like wrapper around your snapshots, and the whole can then be embedded in a website or be used as a standalone website.
 [Here's my first attempt.](http://tools.medialab.sciences-po.fr/manylines/embed#/narrative/051b0a7a-c1af-458f-b6a1-e3b0964e577f)

 You can also embed nearly anything in the narrative panels - youtube videos, [timeline.js](http://timeline.knightlab.com/), as long as you know how to correctly format an [iframe](http://www.w3schools.com/tags/tag_iframe.asp).

-To give this a try, why not use the Texan Correspondence network we generated in earlier modules?
-Export it in .gexf format from gephi, import to ManyLines, and go!
-The interface is fairly straightforward.
-Just follow the prompts.

-**Caveat Utilitor** I don't know how long anything made with ManyLines will live on their website.
-But, knowing what you know about wget and other tools, do you see how you could archive a copy on your own machine?
-ManyLines is available on [github](https://github.com/medialab/manylines) so you can certainly use it locally.

 ## Leaflet